 *Meantime, and at the same time, start rocking the bassinet in a rhythmic motion if this is possible (will depend on style of the crib)

 * When baby has fallen asleep, it is best to roll them onto their back for safe sleeping as per the lullaby trust sleeping guidelines.

-If you decide you don’t wish to purchase one of my white noises, then you are able to play any white noise sounds.
-You can also just replicate the shhh-ing sound loudly next to the baby’s ear whilst you are patting and rocking if you prefer not to sing.
+If you decide you don’t wish to purchase one of my white noises, then you can play any white noise sounds.
+You can also just replicate the shhh-ing sound loudly next to the baby’s ear while you are patting and rocking if you prefer not to sing.